Is 'Fantastic Beasts and Where to Find Them' a Harry Potter prequel?

 Sorry, erm, what the Merlin’s beard is a no-maj?

 Ah.
 That’s American for muggle.
-Pronounced: no-madge.
+We say muggle, they say no-maj.
+Pronounced: ‘no-madge’.

 And what’s the story?